calebmpeterson/scriptbox/README.md

 ## Run Selection

-Execute the currently selected JavaScript text.
+Execute the currently selected JavaScript text (or the entire content of the active editor, if nothing is selected).

 ![Run Selection in action](documentation/demo-run-selection.gif)